Seen in l'Hospitalet de Llobregat. Photo: @marianacanepaluna

 August 2019 meeting discussing layout and production calendar.

 (↑↓) During the Spring lockdown, we continued to check on each other and share the work-in-process.
-Lola was working on her ceramics and paintings in a garage-turned-studio in Manresa and we were writing the text for the exhibition sheet.
+Lola was working on her ceramics and paintings in a garage-turned-studio nearby her house in Manresa and we were writing the text for the exhibition sheet.

 (↑↓) 14–16 July 2020: Lotema team during the installation.

-Due to the pandemic health measures, there was no opening event and visitors RSVPd to join in groups of 10.
+Due to the pandemic health measures, there was no opening event and visitors RSVPd in groups of 10.
 Photo: Pep Herrero/La Capella.

 Lola Lasurt during one of the guided visits.
 Photo: Pep Herrero/La Capella.